 Highly developed and biomechanically complex

 The human foot is a highly developed and biomechanically complex structure with 26 bones and 33 joints.
 With so many moving parts, supporting your entire body weight, sometimes things can go wrong!
 If any of the joints in the foot or ankle are not functioning well, it very often leads to tissue stress and pain, either at that joint or somewhere else in the foot or leg.
+Foot mobilisation therapy plays a crucial role in enhancing functionality and easing discomfort in feet and legs.

 What is Foot Mobilisation Technique (FMT)?